BPQ32 includes a Rig Control feature, which allows applications to control the frequency and operating mode

 Available Commands are:

-RADIO p SCANSTART n // p is Port, n an optional delay before starting (in seconds) RADIO p SCANSTOP ICOM rigs allow selection of Mode and IF Filter: RADIO p Freq Mode Filter [Options] eg RADIO 5 14.112 USB 2 W, where 5 is the port with the TNC attached.
-Yeasu and Kenwood rigs don't allow selection of IF filter: RADIO p Freq Mode eg RADIO 5 14.112 USB [Options], where 5 is the port with the TNC attached.
+RADIO AUTH Passcode.
+This allows remote users to access RIGCONTROL Passcode must be generated using BPQAUTH.
+Use the Passcode specified in the AUTH param as password in BPQAUTH.
+RADIO PTT asserts PTT for one second for testing RADIO p SCANSTART n p is Port, n an optional delay before starting (in seconds) RADIO p SCANSTOP RADIO p FREQ displays current frequency ICOM rigs allow selection of Mode and IF Filter: RADIO p Frequency Mode Filter [Options] eg RADIO 5 14.112 USB 2 W, where 5 is the port with the TNC attached.
+Yeasu and Kenwood rigs don't allow selection of IF filter: RADIO p Frequency Mode eg RADIO 5 14.112 USB [Options], where 5 is the port with the TNC attached.
 Note frequency is specified in MHz with a single decimal point - ie 14.1125, not 14.112.5 or 14112.5.
 Valid Options are: N - Select Narrow Bandwidth Mode (eg Winmor 500 Hz, Pactor I/II), or Normal Packet on SCS Tracker W - Select Wide Bandwidth Mode (eg Winmor 1600 Hz, Pactor III) R - Select Robust Packet on SCS Tracker D - Select Data Mode for ICOM 746 + - S - Select Repeater Shift or Simplex A1 A2 A3 A4 A5 A6- Select Antennas.
 A1=A4 switch the DTR and RTS control lines as follows: A1 RTS LOW DTR LOW A2 RTS LOW DTR HIGH A3 RTS HIGH DTR LOW A4 RTS HIGH DRT HIGH A5, A6 CAT control of certain ICOM and Kenwood radios If you need more than one, combine into a single string, eg RADIO 5 14.112 USB 2 WA1D

 is attached, and a SCANSTART 15 when it disconnects.